 While Lishan is often thought of as a single growing area, that couldn't be farther from the truth.
-In reality, Lishan is a large mountain with several distinct growing areas - each of which grow tea with distinctly different tastes.
+In reality, Lishan is a large mountain with several distinct growing areas - each of which grows tea with distinctly different tastes.
 In this experience we present four of the most famous terroirs of Lishan Mountain.

-Dayuling High Mountain Oolong - At 2500m, Dayuling is the highest tea growing region in Taiwan.
+10 Grams-Dayuling High Mountain Oolong - At 2500m, Dayuling is the highest tea growing region in Taiwan.
 With intense florality and notes of white sugar, petrichor, and vegetal, this is a truly unique high mountain tea.

-Qilai Shan High Mountain Oolong - Qilai Shan is a new, and relatively unknown, area for growing high mountain tea.
+25 Grams-Qilai Shan High Mountain Oolong - Qilai Shan is a new, and relatively unknown, area for growing high mountain tea.
 Our Qilai Shan comes from a garden located at 1800m, and has notes of sweetened mung bean paste, vegetal, and high mountain forest.

-Cui Feng Lightly Roasted Oolong - Located at 1700m, our Cui Feng Light Roast has notes of freshly cut grass, orchids, and fresh sugar cane.
+25 Grams-Cui Feng Lightly Roasted Oolong - Located at 1700m, our Cui Feng Light Roast has notes of freshly cut grass, orchids, and fresh sugar cane.